Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: VideoThinkBench and Evaluation

-\textbf{Using Subsets Sampled from the Benchmarks}\quad For evaluation cost control, we \textbf{sampled a subset} for most of the benchmarks instead of using the full test set, with detailed statistics shown in Appendix~\ref{app:bench_sample_distribution}.
+\paragraph{Using Subsets of Selected Benchmarks} Text-centric tasks are adapted from established benchmarks, including text-only reasoning (e.g., GSM8K~\citep{cobbe2021gsm8k}, GPQA-diamond~\citep{rein2024gpqa}) and multimodal reasoning (e.g., MathVista~\citep{lu2023mathvista}, MMMU~\citep{yue2024mmmu}).
+For evaluation cost control, we sample a subset from most of the benchmarks, with detailed statistics listed in Appendix~\ref{app:bench_sample_distribution}.